2 Thessalonians 3:7–12

 It is the age between our Lord’s first coming and His last.
 We live in the new world begun by His life, death, Resurrection, and Ascension, by the sending of His Spirit upon the Church.
 But we await the day when He will come again in glory.

 “Lo, the day is coming,” Malachi warns in today’s First Reading.
 The prophets taught Israel to look for the Day of the Lord, when He would gather the nations for judgment (see Zephaniah 3:8; Isaiah 3:9; 2 Peter 3:7).

 Jesus anticipates this day in today’s Gospel.
 He cautions us not to be deceived by those claiming “the time has come.”
 Such deception is the background also for today’s Epistle (see 2 Thessalonians 2:1–3).

 The signs Jesus gives His Apostles seem to already have come to pass in the New Testament.
-In Acts, the Epistles, and Revelation, we read of famines and earthquakes, the Temple’s desolation.
+In Acts, the Epistles, and Revelation, we read of famines, earthquakes, and the Temple’s desolation.
 We read of persecutions—believers imprisoned and put to death, testifying to their faith with wisdom in the Spirit.

 These “signs,” then, show us the pattern for the Church’s life—both in the New Testament and today.

 The Apostles prayed marana tha—“O Lord come!” (see 1 Corinthians 16:22; Revelation 22:20).
-In the Eucharist He answers, coming again as the Lord of hosts and the Sun of Justice with its healing rays.
+In the Eucharist He answers, coming again as the Lord of Hosts and the Sun of Justice with its healing rays.
 It is a mighty sign—and a pledge of that Day to come.